Michael Olowokandi: Los Angeles Clippers (1998–2003)

 In the 2001–02 season, Olowokandi saw the most playing time of his career and averaged 11.1 points and 8.8 rebounds.
-After Abdul-Jabbar's stint, Olowokandi received tutelage from Clippers assistant coach Igor Kokoskov who worked together on footwork and shot selection.
+After Abdul-Jabbar's stint, Olowokandi received tutelage from Clippers assistant coach Igor Kokoskov who worked with him on footwork and shot selection.
 Olowokandi received additional playing time after center Elton Brand was sidelined by a bruised left hip, and Olowokandi became "the Clippers’ go-to guy".
 He averaged 17 points a game and 11 rebounds during the last 20 games of the season and was considered one of the biggest free agents in the 2002–03 free agency class.
 On 5 April 2002, Olowokandi was fined $50,000 by the Clippers for "behavior detrimental to the team" after he criticized teammates for a loss against the Utah Jazz.

 Olowokandi was coveted by the San Antonio Spurs to replace the retiring David Robinson.
 He was also a top choice for the Denver Nuggets, with Kiki VanDeWeghe of the Denver Nuggets considering Olowokandi to be a "legitimate center."
 However, Olowokandi resigned with the Clippers to their qualifying offer on 24 September 2002, following weeks of uncertainty in contract negotiations.
 Olowokandi injured his left knee during his extensive training during the offseason and missed most of the preseason.
 The team's apprehension in offering him a longterm contract extension caused conflict between the Clippers and Olowokandi, who by December 2002 had decided he would not again resign with the team.
 He also considered himself as having a limited role in coach Alvin Gentry's offense despite having a breakthrough season that saw improvements in his aggressiveness and consistency.
 Olowokandi's left knee injury flared up in January 2003 and he was placed on the injured list.
 He underwent knee surgery on 3 February 2003, and was ruled out for three to four weeks.
 Olowokandi was ultimately ruled out for the rest of the season by the Clippers in April.